Standing Rules

 A. Parliamentarian — This chairperson shall be the authority for the conduct of the meetings for the Branch Officers and the business meetings of the Branch.
 She shall be chairman of the Standing Rules Revision Committee.
 If the Branch does not have a Parliamentarian, these duties shall revert to the First Vice President.

-C. Scholarship Chair – This chairperson shall coordinate the scholarship program, lead fund raising for scholarships, and present scholarships to deserving recipients.
+B. Scholarship Chair – This chairperson shall coordinate the scholarship program, lead fund raising for scholarships (grants), and present them to deserving recipients.

-D. Hospitality/Reservations Chair – This chairperson shall schedule the luncheons, select menus, and take reservations via phone or e-mail.
+D. Hospitality/Reservations Chair – This chairperson shall take reservations via phone or e-mail.

 Regular meetings of the Palm Springs Branch shall be from October through May.
 In the months of October, November, December, January, February, March, April and May, the meeting shall be held on the third Tuesday of the month, at 11:30, unless a change is necessitated.
 The Branch Officers may request additional meetings for Exhibits or Fellowship.